Risør Municipality

-Risør is a tourist destination, and the surrounding area includes many small lakes and hills.
-Together with its coastline, Risør is known for its tourist attractions such as the wooden boat festival which is staged during the first week of August every year.
+Risør Municipality is a tourist destination, and the surrounding area includes many small lakes and hills.
+Together with its coastline, the municipality is known for its tourist attractions such as the wooden boat festival which is staged during the first week of August every year.
 It also has a growing reputation as the regional capital of arts and crafts, which culminates in the "Villvin-festival" during the summer holiday.

-The 193 km2 municipality is the 302nd largest by area out of the 356 municipalities in Norway.
-Risør is the 147th most populous municipality in Norway with a population of 6,806.
-The municipality's population density is 38 PD/km2 and its population has decreased by 0.6% over the previous 10-year period.